Old St. Mary's Church, Clonmel

 It is believed to have been built in 1204 by William de Burgh, and was referenced in a letter dated August 1228.

-The entire over ground 13th Century structure has disappeared, but the remains of an armored knight were found in a vault from that period, under the south aisle, in 1832.
-The Church as it is known today took shape during the 14th, 15th and 16th Centuries.
+The entire over ground 13th-century structure has disappeared, but the remains of an armored knight were found in a vault from that period, under the south aisle, in 1832.
+The church, as it stands today, was built and added to during the 14th, 15th and 16th centuries.

-The Church's main features are a 27 ft square, 84 ft high bell tower, the eastern tower house, and ornate 16th Century east and west windows.
+The church's main features are a 27 ft square, 84 ft high bell tower, the eastern tower house, and ornate 16th-century east and west windows.

 Major renovations were undertaken on the building in 1805.
-The Tower had, at one time, a wooden spire and belfry, which has not been restored.
+The tower had, at one time, a wooden spire and belfry, which has not been restored.

 Crenellated parapets suggest that this was a fortified structure.
-Cromwell's attack on the town cost the Church its Tower House (today's vestry), the rest of the church was unscathed.
+Cromwell's attack on the town in the mid-17th century cost the church its tower house (today's vestry); the rest of the church was unscathed.